GUI-for-Cores/GUI-for-Cores.github.io/en/guide/04-plugins.md

 Why do some plugins have the `Install` and `Uninstall` buttons while others do not?
 This depends on how the plugins work.
 For example, the plugin AdGuardHome itself does not provide any functionalities; it requires a third-party application to work, that is why the `Install` and `Uninstall` buttons are provided for downloading and uninstalling the application.
 Moreover, 节点转换 plugin does not require any third-party applications to run, so the `Install` and `Uninstall` buttons are not necessary

 Some plugins need to be configured before functioning, right-click on the plugin card and choose the third option `Configure` to open the config page.
 Some plugins do not have the `Configure` option, which means that these plugins do not require to be configured to function

-The `Update` button in the top right menu is only for updating the source code of the plugins, not for updating the metadata.
-So if the plugins' metadata is updated, for example, a menu entry or a config option is added, the plugin needs to be deleted and re-added.
-Do not forget to update the plugin list first.

 That's about it.
 We welcome you to write plugins for GUI and submit them to the Plugin-Hub